 SD › Best Hotels in Honolulu & Waikiki

 The Best Areas to Stay in Honolulu

-Honolulu is the state of Hawaii’s only metropolis and the most remote major city in the world.
+Honolulu is Hawaii’s only true city and the most remote urban center in the world.
 It’s a great place to stay for first time visitors to Oahu.
 The city takes up most of Oahu’s southern coast, stretching from the international airport in the west about 30 km across to Makapu’u Point, the beginning of the Windward Coast.
 This tropical beach mecca brims with stylish hotels, exciting restaurants, lavish nightclubs alongside heritage sites, art museums, and natural wonders, such as the dormant volcanic cone of Diamond Head.
 Though the Honolulu area shows signs of habitation as far back as the 11th century, the city wasn’t founded until after King Kamehameha I conquered the island of Oahu.
 Kamehameha III made Honolulu the capital of the Kingdom of Hawaii in 1845.
 Honolulu endured a rocky century including the overthrow of the monarchy in 1893, seizure by the U.S. in 1898, the Pearl Harbor attack in 1941, before emerging as a leading travel destination after gaining statehood in 1959.

 Though Honolulu is the largest Hawaiian city, most of the areas of interest to travelers are centered around Waikiki or within a short walk, bike ride, or bus trip from there.
 Honolulu’s bus service and bike lanes are top-notch; in fact, almost 35% of Honolulu households do not find the need to own cars.
 Honolulu’s bus system connects neighborhoods within the city to each other and to farther-flung destinations island-wide, including Pearl Harbor, Hale’iwa on the North Shore, and Ko Olina on the Leeward Coast.
 One-way tickets cost $2.75, while full-day, unlimited passes cost $5.50; children 5 years old and younger ride free.